mrmattuschka/yokai-image/specification.md

 # Yokai Image File Specification
-The Yokai Image (**.yi**) format is what I use to store images and font glyphs (of fixed size) for use with YOKAI (enter link here) and other micropython-based stuff that runs an e-paper display.****
+The Yokai Image (**.yi**) format is what I use to store images and font glyphs (of fixed size) for use with [YOKAI](https://github.com/mrmattuschka/yokai) and other micropython-based stuff that runs an e-paper display.****

 A file stores multiple glyphs/images and consists of three blocks:
 - metadata block
 - a lookup table
-- a series of monochrome images/glyphs (up to 256 in v0.1) stored as bitmaps, where each byte encodes 8 pixels TODO: mode?
+- a series of monochrome images/glyphs (up to 256 in v0.1) stored as bitmaps, where each byte encodes 8 pixels

 **...in this exact order**